usc-isi-i2/kgtk/docs/transform/ifempty.md

 `kgtk ifempty --count` reports the count of rows that passed the filter instead of copying the rows to the output file.
-The count will normally be reported to standard error;  standrd output will not receive any data.a
+The count will normally be reported to standard error;  standard output will not receive any data.

 ## Usage